Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeBSolid regional performance as of September 2025.
+Global Connectivity GradeBSolid regional performance across the Balkan peninsula.

 Direct Cloud On-Ramps0 – as of September 2025Nearest physical on-ramps are located in Sofia or Milan.

-Power Cost€0.12/kWh – as of September 2025Hydro-based renewable mix supports sustainability goals.
+Power Cost€0.12/kWh – as of September 2025Hydro-based renewable mix supports aggressive sustainability goals.

-Disaster RiskLow (2.9/10) – as of September 2025High seismic activity is the primary natural hazard.
+Disaster RiskLow (2.9/10) – as of September 2025High seismic activity is the primary natural concern.

-Sales Tax20% VAT – as of September 2025Standard national rate applies to all services.
+Sales Tax20% VAT – as of September 2025Standard national rate applies to all digital services.

 Network & Connectivity Ecosystem